haimkastner/castnet-blog/contents/en/blog/units-in-system.md

 On September 23, 1999, communication was lost with the Mars Climate Orbiter probe, resulting in the loss of a project worth 327 million USD.
 An investigation revealed that the [cause of the crash was due to incorrect unit conversion](https://en.wikipedia.org/wiki/Mars_Climate_Orbiter).

-One system transmitted data in United States customary units, while the other system interpreted it as International System of Units
+One system transmitted data in USCS *(United States customary units)* while the other system interpreted it as SI *(International System of Units)*.

 Similar problems occur frequently in software development, although they usually don't result in billion-dollar losses.